FastFilter/xor_singleheader/README.md

 xor16_free(filter);
 ```

+If the data is sizeable (e.g., 100,000,000 keys) and you have enough memory, you may want to replace  `xor16_populate` by `xor16_buffered_populate` for greater speed during construction.

 The data structure is quite simple: two 64-bit integer and an array of either 8-bit (for xor8)
 or 16-bit (for xor16) integers.
 Thus you can easily save it to disk or memory-map it.
 E.g., we have